superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.txt

 Simple time domain to frequency domain transformation with buffering and windowing.
 Shows how to:

 - Use the SuperpoweredFrequencyDomain class.
+- Process the magnitudes and phases of the audio input./SuperpoweredHLSExample (iOS) HTTP Live Streaming example project.

+/SuperpoweredOfflineProcessingExample (iOS)
+Advanced example.
+Decodes an audio file, applies time stretching and saves the result in WAV.
+Shows how to:

+- Set up the SuperpoweredDecoder.
+- Use the time stretcher with an efficient dynamic memory pool.
+- Save the result in WAV.
-- Process the magnitudes and phases of the audio input./SuperpoweredPerformance (iOS)It compares several Superpowered features to Core Audio.
+- Directly read from the iPod music library./SuperpoweredPerformance (iOS)It compares several Superpowered features to Core Audio.

 - Shows the differences between Superpowered and Core Audio.
 - Syncs effects to the player’s bpm.